DarrenCoppinger/milestone-project-4/README.md

 2. Logged In
 - Check that the Bottons in the central text area are "Booking" and "Drinks".
 Check that the buttons bring the user to the correct location.

-#### Test Registration
-- Check that the form will only submit when all fields are populated and when the email field container a valid email type entry.
-- Check that when an email that has already been used by another user is entered the error message "Email address must be unique." is display"
-- Check that when an username that has already been used by another user is entered the error message "A user with that username already exists." is display"
-- Check that when the the password and Password Confirmation fields have different entries that the error message "Passwords must match." is displayed.
-- Check that when the user submits a completed registration form they are redirected to the home page where there is a success message of "You have successfully registered!" underneath the navbar.
-- Check that the button under the form area is labelled "Login".
-Check that the button bring the user to the correct location.

-#### Test Login
-- Check that the button under the form area is labelled "Register".
-Check that the button bring the user to the correct location.
-- Check that when the user enters an incorrect username and password combination that the error message "Your username or password is incorrect.
-Note that both fields may be case-sensitive." is displayed under the navbar.
-- Check that when the user submits a completed login form they are redirected to the home page where there is a success message of "You have successfully logged in!" underneath the navbar.

 #### Test Booking
 - Visit the a Booking page of the website on a desktop sized screen (lg) to check that the page is displayed in 2 columns.